oit-ipbl/image_processing/basics/basics_02.md

         :--- | :---
         | camera | t + int( interval time / fps) |
         | movie file | t + 1 |

+        - In the video stream, the returned frame from the function is the same when the interval time is shorter than 1/FPS sec.